wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/connect-filter-data/includes/4-populate-filter.md

    > [!div class="mx-imgBorder"]
    > [![Screenshot of the Data pane with the ellipsis button selected next to Expense Reports, showing the Refresh option.](../media/refresh-2.png)](../media/refresh-2.png#lightbox)

-    The Expense Report data should now be populated in the Gallery.
+    The Expense Report data should populate in the Gallery.

 1. Return to the **Tree view**, where you can select various controls. (**Hint:** The **Tree view** icon resembles stacked papers.)